MaRS-208/holbertonschool-AirBnB_clone/README.md

 The goal of the AirBnB clone project is to deploy on our server a simple copy of the AirBnB website, where we will be covering all fundamental concepts of the higher level programming track.

-At the en of this project we will have a complete web application composed by:
+At the end of this project we will have a complete web application composed by:

 - A command interpreter to manipulate data without a visual interface, like in a Shell (perfect for development and debugging)
 - A website (the front-end) that shows the final product to everybody: static and dynamic